FullByte/FullByte.github.io/docs/make/art/lego-qr-code.md

 30% padding: 37x37 or *2 for double width = 74x74
 ```

-Luckily it didn't work out as the link has now changed an would have been invalid as i refuse to take care of redirects.
+The next attempt would to go for something simple and longer valid: <https://0xfab1.net>.
-The next attempt would to go for <https://0xfab1.net>.

 The results are:

 ``` txt
 7% padding: 25x25 or *2 for double width = 50x50